 Here’s how I made out:

-Citi Executive AAdvantage World Elite MasterCard: I applied for this card last year when there was an incredible sign-up bonus of 100,000 miles after spending $10,000 in 3 months.
+Citi® / AAdvantage® Executive World Elite Mastercard®: I applied for this card last year when there was an incredible sign-up bonus of 100,000 miles after spending $10,000 in 3 months (offer now expired. – the current offer now allows you to earn 50,000 American Airlines AAdvantage® bonus miles after spending $5,000 in purchases within the first 3 months of account opening).
 The $450 annual fee was not waived, but the card did come with $200 in statement credits and Admirals Club lounge membership.
 I went ahead and applied because it’s like buying 110K miles for $250 (and getting Admirals Club membership as a bonus)!
+The current welcome offer allows you to earn 50,000 American Airlines AAdvantage® bonus miles after spending $5,000 in 3 months.

 Some people have reported that they got an additional $200 anniversary bonus that posted earlier this year before the $450 annual fee hit.
 I did not.
 I called Citi and was not offered anything to keep the card open, so I transferred my line of credit to another credit account and canceled the card.